Independent politician (Ireland): Independent government ministers

 In the first inter-party government (1948–1951), James Dillon served as Minister for Agriculture.
 He was an independent TD, having left Fine Gael in 1942 because he disagreed with the policy of neutrality during World War II.
 He rejoined Fine Gael in 1953 and became leader in 1959.

 In 2009, Mary Harney continued as Minister for Health as an independent member of the government after the dissolution of the Progressive Democrats, and served until 2011.

+After the 2016 general election, three independent TDs were appointed to a minority Fine Gael–Independent government on 6 May 2016: Denis Naughten as Minister for Communications, Climate Action and Environment, Shane Ross as Minister for Transport, Tourism and Sport, and Katherine Zappone as Minister for Children and Youth Affairs.
+Ross was a member of the Independent Alliance, and other members of the Independent Alliance were appointed as Ministers of State.
+Naughten resigned as minister on 11 October 2018.
+Ross and Zappone served until the appointment of a new government on 27 June 2020.

-After the 2016 general election, 3 independent TDs were appointed to a minority Fine Gael–Independent government on 6 May 2016: Denis Naughten as Minister for Communications, Climate Action and Environment, Shane Ross as Minister for Transport, Tourism and Sport, and Katherine Zappone as Minister for Children and Youth Affairs.
+After the 2016 general election, three independent TDs were appointed to a minority Fine Gael–Independent government on 6 May 2016: Denis Naughten as Minister for Communications, Climate Action and Environment, Shane Ross as Minister for Transport, Tourism and Sport, and Katherine Zappone as Minister for Children and Youth Affairs.
 Ross was a member of the Independent Alliance, and other members of the Independent Alliance were appointed as Ministers of State.
 Naughten resigned as minister on 11 October 2018.
 Ross and Zappone served until the appointment of a new government on 27 June 2020.